-19. The LLP has no amounts due to micro and small enterprises covered under Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act) as at 31.03.2024.
+19.The LLP has no amounts due to micro and small enterprises covered under Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act) as at 31.03.2025.
 The disclosure pursuant to the said Act has been given below on the basis of information available with the LLP:

-S No. Particulars 2023-24 2022-23 The principal amount remaining unpaid to any supplier as at the end of each accounting year.
-The Interest due remaining unpaid to any supplier as at the end of each accounting year.
-3 The amount of interest paid by the buyer in terms of section 16. .
-5 4 Amounts of the payment made to the supplier beyond the appointed day during each accounting year. - The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under this Act. , The amount of interest accrued and remaining unpaid at the end of each accounting year. • The amount of further interest remaining due and payable even in the succeeding years, until such dated when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure.
+S No. Particulars 2024-25 2023-24 1 The principal amount remaining unpaid to any supplier as at the end of each accounting year. -11 2 The Interest due remaining unpaid to any supplier as at the end of each accounting year. - 3 The amount of interest paid by the buyer in terms of section 16. - 2 4 Amounts of the payment made to the supplier beyond the appointed day during each accounting year.
+3 ē 5 The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under this Act.
+The amount of interest accrued and remaining unpaid at the end of each accounting year.
+2 6 - 7 The amount of further interest remaining due and payable even in the succeeding years, until such dated when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure.

-Notes forming part of Financial Statements for the year ended March 31, 2024
+Notes forming part of Financial Statements for the year ended March 31, 2025